Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 - Patterns: `dev[1-4].example.com` or `dev[h-m].example.com` or `dev[1:4].example.com` or `dev[h:m].example.com`
 - Privilege Escalation / Various levels of access
   - Host Variables: `dev.example.com ansible_user=john`
+  - PrivEsc:
+    - `become`: Allows you to force privilege escalation. *This Command is equivalent to ansible_sudo or ansible_su*
+    - `become_method`: Allows you to set privilege escalation method.
+    - `become_user`: Allows you to set the user you become through privilege escalation. *This Command is equivalent to ansible_sudo_user or ansible_su_user*
+    - `become_pass`: Allows you to set the privilege escalation password. *This Command is equivalent to ansible_sudo_pass or ansible_su_pass*
+    - `become_flags`: Allows you to use specific flags for the tasks or role.
+One common use is to change the user to nobody when the shell is set to nologin.
 - Connections
   - Windows / Linux: `dev.example.com ansible_connection=winrm` or `prod.example.com ansible_connection=ssh` or `mail.example.com ansible_connection=localhost`
   - Different port for SSH: `dev.example.com:2222` or `dev.example.com ansible_port=2345`